Zeds Dead

-Zeds Dead is a Canadian electronic music duo from Toronto, Canada, consisting of Dylan Mamid, also known as DC, and Zachary Rapp-Rovan, also known as Hooks.
+Zeds Dead is a Canadian electronic music duo from Toronto consisting of Dylan Mamid, also known as DC, and Zachary Rapp-Rovan, also known as Hooks.
 The duo rose to prominence releasing original music and remixes from 2009 to 2010 before becoming a staple on the international touring circuit thereafter.

-Today, they are known for their exploration of a diverse variety of genres that combine aspects of dubstep, UK garage, house, electro house, hip-hop, glitch, drum and bass, and more.
+They explore a diverse variety of genres that combine aspects of dubstep, UK garage, house, electro house, hip-hop, glitch, drum and bass, and more.

 Career

-Mamid and Rapp-Rovan were born and raised in Toronto, Canada.
-The duo were introduced through mutual friends in 2004 when DC asked Hooks to paint a graffiti mural in his garage.
-They quickly discovered a mutual love for hip-hop and at the same time were both starting to produce music.
-They began to collaborate under the moniker 'Mass Productions'.
-The duo's name comes from a line in the Quentin Tarantino film Pulp Fiction.
+Both born and raised in Toronto, Canada, the duo were introduced through mutual friends in 2004 when DC asked Hooks to paint a graffiti mural in his garage.
+They quickly discovered a mutual love for hip-hop and simultaneously were both starting to produce music.
+Initially collaborating under the moniker "Mass Productions", the duo came up with their current name from a line spoken by Bruce Willis's character Butch Coolidge to his girlfriend Fabienne (played by Maria de Medeiros) in the 1994 Quentin Tarantino film Pulp Fiction.

+Group name

+The "Who's Zed?" line from Pulp Fiction opens most of their live shows, either via spoken word or visual movie clip: